 The adventure doesn’t stop when you walk out the doors of the Nebraska Building.
-New for 2015, Raising Nebraska: Outdoors is a creative outdoor presentation of Nebraska’s agricultural diversity.
+Installed in 2015, Raising Nebraska: Outdoors is an internationally recognized creative outdoor presentation of Nebraska’s agricultural diversity.

-A huge garden shaped like the state of Nebraska, it is stocked with a wide variety of crops, plants, trees and grasses positioned in the areas of the state in which they are prevalent.
+A huge garden, shaped like the state of Nebraska, is filled with a wide variety of crops, plants, trees and grasses positioned in the areas of the state in which they are prevalent.
 Approximately 100 feet long and 60 feet deep, the walkways through the space represent the major river systems in Nebraska.

-- On-site kiosks, interpretive displays and educational spaces will facilitate both instructor led classes and self-guided discovery
+- On-site kiosks, interpretive displays and educational spaces facilitate both instructor-led classes and self-guided discovery.

-- Workshops and seminars will be held for school groups, community organizations, a wide range of agricultural and food producers, professional landscapers, specialty crop producers, and others
+- Workshops and seminars for school groups, community organizations, a wide range of agricultural and food producers, professional landscapers, specialty crop producers, and others.

 - Protecting our water supply and conserving it through best irrigation practices—turfgrass, native grasses, etc.

 - Managing grasslands for food production and conservation.

 - Using best practices and integrated pest management to touch the earth lightly and lead our young people to become the next generation of stewards of the land.